Well-posedness of Ricci Flow in Lorentzian Spacetime and its Entropy Formula: Introduction

 Although the Ricci flow has achieved tremendous success in three-dimensional Riemannian geometry, it is generally considered ill-defined when applied to four-dimensional Lorentzian manifolds (the geometry of real spacetime).
 The reason lies in the fact that, under the Lorentzian signature $(-,+,+,+)$, unlike the spacelike modes of metric where high-frequency modes are gradually attenuated by the parabolic equation, the timelike modes metric renders the Ricci flow equation no longer a simple parabolic equation, so that the high-frequency modes of such an equation will grow exponentially, rendering the solution unstable, often called ``high-frequency blow-up''.
 Therefore, the Ricci flow for the metric of timelike modes are backward parabolic, posing severe well-posedness issues.

-Recently, within a quantum spacetime reference frame theory (a type of nonlinear sigma model) that we have proposed \citep{Luo2014The,Luo2015Dark,Luo:2015pca,Luo:2019iby,Luo:2021zpi,Luo:2022goc,Luo:2022statistics,Luo:2022ywl,Luo:2023eqf,2023AnPhy.45869452L,2024arXiv240809630L}, the renormalization of the quantum reference frame can be regarded as the renormalization group flow of the frame fields (scalar fields) on a laboratory flat spacetime (the base spacetime).
-Under the quantum equivalence principle, it can also be equivalently viewed as a Ricci flow of a Lorentzian curved spacetime (the target spacetime) measured by the configuration of the frame fields.
-Thus, the Ricci flow in Lorentzian curved spacetime has a physical foundation: it provides a process that, under the relativistic premise of preserving the local speed of light and causal structure, gradually averages out the fine-grained structure of spacetime through quantum corrections and renormalization at small scales, transforming it into a coarse-grained structure.
+Recently, within a quantum spacetime reference frame theory (a type of nonlinear sigma model) that we have proposed \citep{Luo2014The,Luo2015Dark,Luo:2015pca,Luo:2019iby,Luo:2021zpi,Luo:2022goc,Luo:2022statistics,Luo:2022ywl,Luo:2023eqf,2023AnPhy.45869452L,2024arXiv240809630L}, the renormalization of the quantum reference frame can be regarded as the renormalization group (RG) flow of the frame fields (scalar fields) on a laboratory flat spacetime (the base spacetime).
+Under the quantum equivalence principle, the Ricci flow can also be equivalently viewed as a RG flow of a Lorentzian curved spacetime (the target spacetime) measured by the configuration of the frame fields, at the one-loop level.
+Thus, the Ricci flow of a Lorentzian curved spacetime has a physical foundation: it provides a process that, under the relativistic premise of preserving the local speed of light and causal structure, gradually averages out the fine-grained structure of spacetime through quantum corrections and renormalization at small scales, transforming it into a coarse-grained structure.

 Many studies \citep{1984Smoothing,Piotrkowska:1995yx,Buchert:2002ht,Carfora:2008fr} in the literature also explore applying the Ricci flow solely to spacelike hypersurfaces within four-dimensional spacetime (where time does not follow the Ricci flow) or to four-dimensional Euclidean spacetime \citep{2006Ricci} (where Euclidean time allows for the normal application of the conventional Ricci flow), in order to circumvent the ill-posedness issues associated with applying the Ricci flow to Lorentzian spacetime.
 However, these attempts fail to preserve the causal structure of real spacetime and can thus only be regarded as approximations.
 Currently, there are only a few specific examples of the Ricci flow for maximally symmetric Lorentzian spacetimes in the literature \citep{2020Constructing,Cartas-Fuentevilla:2017cvt}, which at least demonstrates that, in certain special cases, the Ricci flow in Lorentzian spacetime does indeed exist.